"Types of bonsai trees" on this site means the different plant species used to create good bonsai trees.

 Bald Cypress - (Taxodium distichum) bonsai, is especially popular in the southeastern areas of the United States where it is most common in the wild.

-Jade Bonsai - Portulacaria afra is much easier to develop as a bonsai tree than the “common jade” plant Crassula argentea.
+Jade Bonsai - Portulacaria afra is much easier to develop as a good bonsai tree than the “common jade” plant Crassula argentea.
 It has shorter internodes and much smaller leaves.

 Jaboticaba bonsai - make graceful, fruiting bonsai trees.
 Exotic fruit and flowers grow directly on the trunk and heavy branches!